Chapter 14 Advanced Old Age And Geriatrics

 Functional Assessment: ADLs and IADLs

-Functional assessment plays a crucial role in geriatric care, providing insights into an individual's ability to live independently.
+Functional assessment is key here in geriatric care, providing insights into an individual's ability to live independently.

 Activities of Daily Living (ADLs): These are basic self-care tasks that are essential for daily living.
 They include: